 Almost Famous (2000)

 A high school kid tours with a rock band in the '70s to write about the experience for Rolling Stone… Now that's a premise we'd like to watch unravel.
 If you haven't heard the soundtrack nor seen all of Penny Lane's (Kate Hudson) costumes in this film, you're in for a treat.
-Beyond the plethora of well-curated psychedelic style moments, there are also plenty of life lessons to learn, and each character is so interesting and lovable.
+Beyond the plethora of psychedelic-style moments, there are also plenty of life lessons to learn, and each character is so interesting and lovable.

 American Beauty (1999)